Evolvus/precision-jasper-operator/README.md

 ## Report Customisation
 Use the .config.sh to customise your report
 Some of the things that you can customise is given below.
-Make sure that the fonts configured are available in the Linux otherwise it does not compile.
+Make sure that the fonts configured are available in the Linux otherwise jasper report does not compile.

 The link below provides simple instruction to install the fonts - https://medium.com/source-words/how-to-manually-install-update-and-uninstall-fonts-on-linux-a8d09a3853b0